gcziprusz/NeuralNest/dict.md

   - It's a measure of the straight-line distance between two points in Euclidean space.
 It is the most common metric used to calculate the distance between two points in a two- or multi-dimensional space.
 - epoch
   - An epoch is when all the training data is used at once and is defined as the total number of iterations of all the training data in one cycle for training the machine learning model.

+- Epsilon-Greedy
+  - Epsilon-Greedy is a simple yet effective strategy used in reinforcement learning and multi-armed bandit problems to balance exploration and exploitation.
+The term "epsilon" refers to a small positive value (usually between 0 and 1), representing the exploration rate.
+- Exploration vs. Exploitation
+  - In reinforcement learning and bandit problems, there is a trade-off between exploration (trying new actions to learn their rewards) and exploitation (choosing actions that are known to have high rewards).
+Epsilon-Greedy aims to balance these two objectives
 # F
 - feature engineering
   - Feature engineering is a crucial process in machine learning and data science that involves selecting, transforming, and creating input variables (features) to improve the performance of predictive models.
 It aims to enhance the quality and relevance of the features used by the model, thereby improving its ability to make accurate predictions or classifications.